hihihioli/twidilers/readme.md

 -Oliver

 ## What should we work on?
-* connect the database to the server ✅
 * add some more pages and page content
 * push the old websites maybe
 * work on sign in interface (specifically lightmode)